philipluk/primeclue/test_data/README.md

 This dataset summarizes a heterogeneous set of features about articles published by Mashable in a period of two years.<br>
 http://archive.ics.uci.edu/ml/datasets/Online+News+Popularity <br>
 K. Fernandes, P. Vinagre and P. Cortez.
 A Proactive Intelligent Decision Support System for Predicting the Popularity of Online News.
 Proceedings of the 17th EPIA 2015 - Portuguese Conference on Artificial Intelligence, September, Coimbra, Portugal.

-<h3>Stocks</h3>
-This is data named `wse_100_4` in `wse` directory.
-Predicting whether a stock's price will double within next four months.
-Data collected from Polish stock market.
-Each line represents features of a single stock at the beginning of 4 months periods (non overlapping, so periods start at January, May and September).
-Features include things like PE, PBV, Williams R  indicator and past price changes.
-Training set contained dates before 2015, and testing set after that date.
-Executed by `wse_median_check.rs` example.

 <h3>Fizz buzz</h3>
 Variation of <a href="https://en.wikipedia.org/wiki/Fizz_buzz">popular game</a>.
 Objective was to predict one of four classes:<br>
 <b>Fizz</b> for numbers % 3 == 0<br>